How Somno Works?

 Why Is the Sleep Data Different from What’s Shown in Apple Health?

-Additionally, Somno filters out very brief wake periods in its display for the following reasons:
+- Somno filters out short wake data for the following reasons:

-- Very short wake times (micro-awakenings) are typically not noticed by users and don't affect the overall sleep experience.
+- Very short wake times (micro-awakenings) are often unnoticed by users and do not affect the overall sleep experience.